-JCCC research had led to nine FDA approvals for new cancer treatments and protocols just in the past four years--a remarkable achievement--and each of those Principal Investigators has received either a Seed Grant or an Impact Grant from the JCCC.
+JCCC research had led to 11 FDA approvals for new cancer treatments and protocols just in the past four years--a remarkable achievement--and each of those Principal Investigators has received either a Seed Grant or an Impact Grant from the JCCC.

 These grants provide that key first funding, allowing our physician-scientists to pursue novel ideas, which might not otherwise be possible.
 By leveraging this initial investment from the JCCC, researchers can generate the preliminary data required to obtain sustainable funding from the Federal government or Foundations.

 The highlights below represent just some of the life-changing progress made possible by our partnership with Lifeline Connection members like you.
 To help fund more leading-edge cancer research at the JCCC, please renew your membership or consider joining Lifeline Connection by visiting www.cancer.ucla.edu/Give2Lifeline.
 Thank you.